 *Update: Due to the COVID-19 pandemic, the 2020 TRD is canceled.
 We look forward to welcoming riders in 2021!*

 Therapeutic Riders Division of the Devon Horse Show

 In 1980, the front lawn at Thorncroft was again the site of a powerful meeting of minds.
-A small group of dedicated volunteers from Bryn Mawr Rehab and Thorncroft assembled to discuss a moment in history for therapeutic riding, a day in May which would coincide with the world famous Devon Horse Show, ..."The Handicapped Riders Division of the Devon Horse Show".
+A small group of dedicated volunteers from Bryn Mawr Rehab and Thorncroft assembled to discuss a moment in history for therapeutic riding, a day in May that would coincide with the world-famous Devon Horse Show, ..."The Handicapped Riders Division of the Devon Horse Show".
 Eleven riders competed in that first show, setting a standard of excellence, and creating the foundation for a show that has grown to recently include over 175 riders from the northeast.
-The original ring located quietly and safely in the indoor arena, has exploded to include two dressage arenas, two trail classes, equitation, jumping and musical kurs.
-Over the many years devoted volunteers and riders have nurtured and developed the show to where it is today, a nationally respected competition.
+The original ring located quietly and safely in the indoor arena has exploded to include two dressage arenas, two trail classes, equitation, jumping, and musical kurs.
+Over the many years, devoted volunteers and riders have nurtured and developed the show to where it is today, a nationally respected competition.